Knowledge, Attitude and Self-efficacy of School Teachers towards Students with Epilepsy in Haryana, India: A Cross-sectional Study

 In the present study, the awareness about epilepsy among the teachers was high, around 85% but quite a low proportion (16%) received information from health professionals.
 Moreover, the teachers who reported that they were aware of different types of seizure and how they look like had a negative correlation with attitude.
 A plausible explanation for this may be receiving information from unscrupulous, unqualified persons who gave advertisements in public media often regarding non scientific, therapeutic modalities to increase their business.
 This reflects that the medical fraternity has to participate with a great vigour in health education.
 Similar high level of awareness about epilepsy was seen in studies from developing countries like Iran (97%), India (99%) and South Korea (92%) (13),(14),(15).
 The reason for high awareness in the present study might be due to overpopulation and close interpersonal relationships in our community.
 In contrast, the awareness about epilepsy among school teachers in Thailand was just 57.8% (16).

 The present study showed female dominance reflecting a common trend in most public schools in India, as well as, in the world (17).
 Female teachers were found to have two times higher probability of getting a good knowledge score as well as a good attitude score.
 It might be due to better communications among female teachers and epileptic students.
 Moreover, females may be considered more kind and sympathetic as compared to male counterparts.
 Similarly significantly higher attitude scores of female teachers (p=0.042 on regression analysis) were reported by Bishop M and Boag EM, (17).
 Owolabi LF et al., also reported a significantly higher attitude scores (Odds ratio=3; p=0.011) in females (18).
 Contrary to these findings Mustapha AF et al., found males to have a higher knowledge scores (p=0.034 on regression analysis) (19).
-In the present study, teachers with the age between 30 to 49 years had higher probability of getting a good knowledge score compared to the younger teachers below 30 years of age.
+In the present study, teachers with the age between 30-49 years had higher probability of getting a good knowledge score compared to the younger teachers below 30 years of age.
 This finding was in contrast to the results from studies by and Bishop M and Boag EM, and Mustapha AF et al., who found no association of age with the knowledge or attitude score (17),(19).
-Also, teachers with teaching experience of 5 to 9 years had 2.5 times greater chances of getting a good knowledge score compared to very less experienced teachers.
+Also, teachers with teaching experience of 5-9 years had 2.5 times greater chances of getting a good knowledge score compared to very less experienced teachers.
 Bishop M and Boag EM, and Al-Hashemi E et al., also reported a significantly higher attitude scores (p=0.015; p=0.023, respectively) and knowledge scores (p=0.001; p=0.042, respectively) for teachers with more years of teaching experience (17),(20).
 It may be due to gaining additional knowledge in their advancing teaching career and time to time in service training and educational programmes conducted by the administration or school authorities.

 In terms of attitude scale score the overall attitude of the teachers towards students with epilepsy in the present study was positive as shown by a mean attitude score of 25±15 for a 21-item scale with scores ranging from -63 to +63.
 Results of knowledge score in the present study also suggest a positive trend with a mean knowledge score of 6.3±7.23 for 11-item scale with scores ranging from -33 to +33.
 Results of the present study were encouraging and consistent with other similar studies.
 A study conducted by Mustapha AF et al., showed mean knowledge and attitude scores as 38±18.83 (ranging from 11 to 66) and 70.20±35.40 (ranging from 21 to 126), respectively showing overall positive trend (19).
 Bishop M and Boag EM, reported mean knowledge and attitude score as 54±7.60 (ranging from 11 to 66) and 109.85±11.04 (ranging from 21 to 126), respectively showing overall positive results (17).
 Researchers have found that, the attitude towards people with epilepsy has been consistently improving since almost half a century (21),(22).
 Investigators using indirect methods of attitude measurement have shown contradictory results for example Baumann RJ et al., concluded in their study that the prejudices against persons with epilepsy are still prevalent (23).
 Further, the Bishop M and Salvin B study (2004) conducted in the USA, which used indirect measures suggested a less positive attitude than that was found in the present study (24).
 Analysis of Individual items of attitude has some troubling issues.
 Majority of teachers were of the opinion that, persons with epilepsy are more prone to accidents and should be prohibited from driving.
 Also, many had poor attitudes regarding having similar expectations from children with epilepsy.
 These findings are consistent with those, shown by Bishop M and Boag EM, (17).
 Some individual items suggest poor knowledge among the participant teachers.
 For example, when asked about participation of children with epilepsy in strenuous exercise, majority of teachers answered negatively.
 This may lead to restrictions of student’s participation in sports or other physical activities such as school trips.
 Similar findings were given by Bishop M and Boag EM, and Mustapha AF et al., (17),(19).
-(Table/Fig 11) shows comparison of similar studies using ATPE-based scale, as a measure of knowledge and ATPE (8),(17),(19),(20).
+[Table/ Fig- 11] shows comparison of similar studies using ATPE-based scale, as a measure of knowledge and ATPE (8),(17),(19),(20).

 In the present study, only 89 (20.8%) teachers had contact with persons or students with epilepsy.
 A similar study by Mustapha AF et al., also reported that 88% teachers had infrequent contact with epileptic persons (19).
 Surprisingly, the majority of them had poor knowledge scores compared to the rest of the teachers who had no previous contact with a person with epilepsy.
 This finding was in contrast to those from other similar studies by Lee SA et al., Bishop M and Boag EM, and Al-Hashemi E et al., with p-value=0.001, 0.01, and 0.05, respectively which reported improved knowledge scores (8),(17),(20).
 As only 12.4% of the teachers had reported to have adequate training about seizure management and epilepsy in their teaching curriculum, this has a significant effect on their self-efficacy in first aid management of seizure episodes and also their preparedness for the same.
 This also has a significant effect on practices exercised by the teachers when they witnessed a student with epilepsy in classrooms.
 Only 10% of teachers in the present study had ever performed first aid management of seizure episodes; this is in contrast with 45% teachers attempting the same in a study from Thailand (16).
-This leads to performing some wrong practices like inserting hard objects for clothes in the mouth, smelling leather or smoke and pouring water over face.
+This leads to performing some wrong practices like inserting hard objects or clothes in the mouth, smelling leather or smoke and pouring water over face.
 The strong urge of teachers to call doctors or nurses is noted in the present study, which reflects the amount of panic a seizure generates.
 These findings were similar to those of Thaker AK et al., (25).
 Unfortunately, 10% teachers still have superstitious thoughts about epilepsy like witchcraft or demonic possession or God’s punishment for sins.
 These findings are In contrast to study conducted in Thailand, where only 0.9% teachers were found to be superstitious (16).
 Majority of teachers in present study did not think epilepsy to be contagious; figures are comparable to similar study by Mustapha AF et al., (72%) and South Korean study, where only 13-18% persons felt it to be contagious (19),(26).
 In the present study, most teachers agreed to keep the students with epilepsy in regular classrooms which seems encouraging and impressive.
 Mustapha AF et al., also reported that 78% teachers agreed to keep epileptic students in regular classrooms (19).
 On contrary 32% teachers were afraid and 20% felt the need of special classrooms in some previous studies in India (14),(25).
 Relation of mental retardation or insanity with epilepsy has been since ancient times.
 Despite scientific evidence to the contrary, majority teachers in the present study did not relate mental retardation with epilepsy.
 Similar negative relations were also reported by Mustapha AF et al., (19).
 Two third teachers in the present study agreed that epilepsy is better treated by modern medicine.
 Similar results were shown by South Indian study (77%) from Kerala (14).
 In the study, sample size of the study was good.
 To assess teachers’ knowledge and attitude we used a slightly modified ATPE-based summated rating scale which is a psychometrically sound instrument with good reliability and validity, to measure the knowledge and attitude of the school teachers towards students with epilepsy.
 Additional items were also developed to assess teachers’ knowledge and attitude towards epilepsy, having its potential impact in educational settings.

 Limitation(s)